minzhang28/cloudtrail-engine-lambda/readme.md

 #### Background
-In AWS, it's easy to maintain the `infra as code` by using existing services like `terraform` or `CloudFormation`, but there's no monitoring of the real time changes happened on the infra, which leaves the OPS people blind on the specious activities on the AWS environment.
-This to provide a `near real time` alerting API service to track and notify any unexpected API calls happened on the AWS environment.
+In AWS, it's easy to maintain the `infra as code` by using the existing services like `terraform` or `CloudFormation`, but there's no way to monitor infrastructure changes happening in real-time which makes the life of Operations people difficult to monitor suspicious activities on the AWS environment.
+This tool is to provide a `near real time` alerting API service to track and notify any unexpected API calls happened on the AWS environment.

 #### Why Rule Engine
 AWS provides CloudWatch or AWS Config service to monitor the API calls to the AWS account but they have their own disadvantages: